amanlai/stack-overflow-answers/pure-python/multiple-inheritance/readme.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/72299178/19123103

 ## How to create instance of multiple inherited class?

+<sup> It's a post that first appeared as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/72299178/19123103).</sup>

 > I have this code:
 > ```python